fsword73/TressFXInPython/README.md

 # TressFXInPython
-Rewritting TressFX algorithm in Python
-It will cost many hours
+Rewritting TressFX algorithm in Python.
+It will take many weeks.

 May 8th, 2020 Add Bezier Curve Computing